GiulioRossetti94/PyBondLab/README.md

 # PyBondLab
-PyBondLab is a Python module for portfolio sorting and other tools for empirical asset pricing research with particular focus on corporate bonds.
+PyBondLab is a Python module designed for portfolio sorting and other tools tailored for empirical asset pricing research, with a particular focus on corporate bonds.

+## Overview
+PyBondLab provides tools for computing and evaluating investment strategies.
+It features look-ahead bias free data cleaning procedures to ensure the integrity and reliability of empirical results.

 ## Documentation